Example campaign setup

 The distributor clicks Distribute and gives the items out.

-If you had selected Door-to-Door in Step 3: How do I identify a recipient, distributors will be able to select from a list of eligible unit numbers.
+If you had selected Door-to-Door in , distributors will be able to select from a list of eligible unit numbers.

-If you had selected Unique Identifier in Step 3: How do I identify a recipient, distributors will be able to scan a QR code or barcode which contains the unique identifier.
+If you had selected Unique Identifier in , distributors will be able to scan a QR code or barcode which contains the unique identifier.

 No